 To activate slow-twitch muscles, perform slow-paced activities for a long time.
 Slow-paced activities improve cardiovascular health and use the oxidative energy pathway.
 The oxidative energy pathway burns fats cells for energy.

 To activate fast-twitch muscles, perform fast-paced activities for a short to intermediate time.
 During fast-paced exercises, fast-twitch muscle takeover, due to their greater size, these muscles produces an enormous amount of power.
-However, these fibers will fatigue quickly and requires a period of rest.
+However, these fibers will fatigue quickly and requires a more extended period of rest.
 Fast-twitch muscle activities include:

-Fast-paced activities improve muscle fitness – speed, and power and use the ATP-CP and Glycolytic energy pathways.
-The ATP-CP energy pathway burns adenosine creatine phosphate for energy, while the glycolytic energy pathway burns glycogen (sugar) for energy.
+Fast-twitch muscle activities improve muscle fitness – speed and power.
+They use the ATP-CP and Glycolytic energy pathways.
+The ATP-CP energy pathway burns adenosine creatine phosphate for energy, while the glycolytic energy pathway burns glycogen (sugar) for fuel.

 It is crucial you determine your goal, whether you want to build speed, power, or endurance.
 The human body uses three different energy pathways at any given time, and running can access all three of them.

 How to use running to improve muscular fitness

 For muscular fitness, use HIIT training for better results.
 Below are some of the most effective ways of running to improve muscular fitness:

 It is an effective way of running to tone your body, build muscles, and burn additional calories.

 Before running or jogging, make sure to warm up for 10 minutes.
 Warmups improve blood circulation and muscle flexibility, which prevents injuries.
 You can warm up by lightly jogging and skipping.
 Never stretch before working out; stretching has been proven to cause injuries.

 After you are done with your warmup, it’s time to move on to the workout.